adequatica/adequatica.github.io/_posts/2025-02-01-latitude-and-longitude-order-in-frontend-oriented-applications.md

 To prevent errors when converting, receiving, or transferring coordinates, tests should verify the following:

-- Latitude ranges between -90 and 90 degrees, inclusive
+- Latitude ranges between -90 and 90 degrees, inclusive;
 - Longitude ranges between -180 and 180 degrees, inclusive;
 - Coordinates `0, 0` is a valid point, known as [Null Island](https://en.wikipedia.org/wiki/Null_Island).